News Articles & Podcasts

 Jan 09th, 2025

-Ep 6 Old Convictions, New Perspective
+Podcast Ep 6 Old Convictions, New Perspective

 In this impactful episode of Faithful Safeguarding, host Madison Clark from Petros engages with Dr. Karl Hanson, an expert in risk assessment and rehabilitation, to explore the concept of desistance and its significance in safeguarding practices.